|

 The player overview displays the number of diamonds held.
 If this is followed by a red number in parentheses, this is the number of additional diamonds required to complete the care tiles the player holds.

 You can have a look at the goal tiles of a player when clicking on the empty goal tile depicted right above the monster baby's head.
-The number on that empty goal tile indicates the number of goal tiles a player has already collected.
+The number on that empty goal tile indicates the

 If the player board is hidden, this info is available as small icon in the player overview.
 Clicking on that will open the same popup with all goal tiles.